Assessment and Approvals of Prospective Adopters

 Detailed information should enable potential adopters to consider better whether they want to proceed with the approval process and to reflect on the parenting needs of the children awaiting adoption.
 Detailed information should also enable them to consider their expectations of adoption, and the consequences for them and their family of caring for an adopted child who may have a range of complex needs.

 Where an enquiry is about inter-country adoption, it should be established whether the potential adopter has considered adopting a Child Looked After.
 Information should also be given about the policy on fees and an estimation of the costs the prospective adopter will have to pay to the agency and the Department for Education.
 Many people believe that they would not be able to adopt a child in this country but would be able to adopt a child from abroad.
 Where prospective applicants are likely to be considered unsuitable to adopt a Child Looked After in England, they should not be advised to apply to adopt a child from overseas.
-Applicants can be signposted to the Intercountry Adoption Centre.
+Applicants can be signposted to the Intercountry Adoption Centre and Yorkshire Adoption Agency who carry out Inter-Country Adoption Assessments on behalf of One Adoption West Yorkshire.

-There is a shortened process for prospective adopters who have already been approved as foster carers/adopters - see Section 16, Fast Track Procedure for Foster Carer Adopters and Experienced Adopter Assessments.
+There is an option for a shortened process for prospective adopters who have already been approved as foster carers/adopters - see Section 16, Fast Track Procedure for Foster Carer Adopters and Experienced Adopter Assessments.

 3. Initial Home Visits

-Following attendance at the information session and at the request of the enquirer/s, an initial home visit (IHV) will be undertaken.
-A positive recommendation to proceed made by the Adoption Advisor/adoption social worker (ADA/ASW) and endorsed by the Adoption Team Manager (ATM) will result in a Registration of Interest (ROI) form being sent for completion.
+Following attendance at the information session and at the request of the enquirer/s, an initial home visit (IHV) will be undertaken either in person or via video call.
+A positive recommendation to proceed made by the Adoption Advisor/Adoption Social Worker (ADA/ASW) and endorsed by the Adoption Team Manager (ATM) will result in a Registration of Interest (ROI) form being sent for completion.

 4. Registration of Interest in Adoption